Democratic Republic of the Congo: Media

+Cuisine

 Sports

-Many sports are played in the DRC, including football, basketball, and rugby.
+Many sports are played in the DRC, including football, basketball, baseball, and rugby.
 The sports are played in numerous stadiums throughout the country, including the Stade Frederic Kibassa Maliba.
-As Zaire they participated in the 1974 FIFA World Cup.
+As Zaire, they participated in the 1974 FIFA World Cup, where they would be drawn into a group containing Scotland, Yugoslavia, and Brazil.
+The team would concede fourteen goals and fail to score, finishing bottom of the group.

 Internationally, the country is especially famous for its professional basketball NBA and football players.
 Dikembe Mutombo is one of the best African basketball players to ever play the game.
 Mutombo is well known for humanitarian projects in his home country.
 Bismack Biyombo, Christian Eyenga, Jonathan Kuminga, and Emmanuel Mudiay are others who gained significant international attention in basketball.
-Several Congolese players and players of Congolese descent—including strikers Romelu Lukaku, Yannick Bolasie, and Dieumerci Mbokani—have gained prominence in world football.
+Several Congolese players and players of Congolese descent—including Romelu Lukaku, Yannick Bolasie, Yoane Wissa, and Dieumerci Mbokani—have gained prominence in world football.
 DR Congo has twice won the African Cup of Nations football tournament.

 DR Congo's women's national volleyball team lastly qualified for the 2021 Women's African Nations Volleyball Championship.
 The country featured a national team in beach volleyball that competed at the 2018–2020 CAVB Beach Volleyball Continental Cup in both the women's and the men's section.